toralf/torutils/README.md

 ## Avoid server blocking due to netscan hits (egress)

-Every then and when I got abuse complaints about scanning a remote /24 network To avoid this I either block certain hosts or subnets using [ipv4-rules-egress.sh](./ipv4-rules-egress.sh).
+Every then and when I get an abuse complaint about malicious scanning of a remote network segment.
+To avoid this I developed [ipv4-rules-egress.sh](./ipv4-rules-egress.sh).
-Use this as the last resort if otherwise your server gets being blocked too often by your provider.
+Use this with caution and as the very last resort.

 ## Query Tor via its API